ewank7032/sep10-freedom-project/blog/entry01.md

 Having to follow a format for writing this entry is a reminder to me that other people will be reading this entry, not just myself, and they won't know where all the content is in the back of their minds.

+#### Summary

+Overall, I'm looking forward to dive deeper into this field and confirm whether this field fits a person like me or not, and also informing more people on its safety and past incidents that were mostly human error-related that may have shaped peoples viewpoints to be like this.

 [Next](entry02.md)

 [Home](../README.md)